LennertMertens/ansible-role-dns/README.md

 # Ansible role `DNS`

-An Ansible role for configuring DNS servers
+An Ansible role for configuring DNS servers on interfaces.